-When planning, GRE will consider alternatives to transmission solutions to problems on the transmission system as appropriate or as required for regulatory approval.
-Such alternatives could include, but not be limited to, central station generation, distributed generation, load management and conservation measures.
-GRE will use sound judgment in assessing whether non-transmission solutions are applicable on a case-by-case basis, keeping in mind that GRE is a generation and transmission company and does not serve as a load serving entity for retail load.
+When planning, GRE will consider alternatives to transmission solutions on the transmission system as appropriate or as required for regulatory approval.
+Such alternatives could include, but are not limited to, central station generation, Distributed Energy Resources (DER), load management and conservation measures.
+GRE will use sound judgment in assessing whether non-transmission alternatives are applicable on a case-by-case basis, keeping in mind that GRE is a generation and transmission company and does not serve as a load serving entity for retail load.

-2.0 Types of Planning Studies
+3.0 Types of planning studies

-2.1 Annual Planning Assessment
+3.1 Annual planning assessment

-On a periodic basis as determined by GRE's Planning Coordinator, MISO, GRE will work in conjunction with MISO in conducting an assessment of the MISO transmission footprint for a near-term period (1 to 5 years) and a long-term period (6 to 10 years).
+On a periodic basis as determined by GRE's Planning Coordinator (MISO), GRE will work in conjunction with MISO to conduct an assessment of the MISO transmission footprint for a near-term period (1 to 5 years) and a long-term period (6 to 10 years).
 These assessments are usually conducted as part of the MISO Transmission Expansion Plan.
-The assessments will investigate if potential system performance issues that may arise based upon NERC Standards requirements.
+The assessments will investigate potential system performance issues that may arise based upon NERC Standards requirements.
 Such assessments will involve steady state, short-circuit and dynamic simulations using regional models created through the regional model building process.
 GRE's responsibility includes reviewing the MISO results for accuracy and providing Corrective Action Plans for its impacted facilities.